I Can't Pay the Taxes on my House: What Can I Do?

 If you cannot explain how you spend all of your money or if you spent some of your money on non-essential items, you may have a harder time getting an abatement.
 If you own valuable property you could sell, you may not qualify.

-You should also apply to the Maine Property Tax and Rent Refund Program.
-Apply between August 1 and May 31.
+You should also apply to the Maine Property Tax Fairness Credit.
+Apply to Maine Revenue Services.
+If you pay income taxes, you can apply at tax time.
 Call 626-8475 for more information.
 TTY: 287-4477.
 If you get refund money, use it toward your tax bill, and ask your town to abate the rest.

 What happens after I apply?